 From Japanese drama Shokojo Sera, Kaito's childhood friend Yukari grew increasingly jealous of his relationship with Seira.
 It didn't help that Kaito romantically pursued Seira (who reciprocated those feelings) and his family immediately accepted Seira into the family while being critical of Yukari's attempts to fit in (it's implied she was only nice to Kaito's family when Kaito was around).
 She would eventually give up Kaito to Seira.

-Switched at Birth: Emmett's been waiting for her long-time best friend Daphne for eight years, but she's only just realized she's into him too...right after he starts dating Bay.
+Switched at Birth: Emmett's been waiting for his long-time best friend Daphne for eight years, but she's only just realized she's into him too...right after he starts dating Bay.
 Whoops.

 Olivia and Peter in Fringe, though (like the Simpsons example below) it's an interesting case.
 They briefly met as children while both trying to run away from their guardians, and later got together as adults, but neither of them remember their first meeting as a result of suppressing traumatic memories from around that time.